Constraints on Axion-like Particles from the Observation of GRB 221009A by LHAASO: ALP-photon oscillation and Astrophysical environments

 \section{ALP-photon oscillation and Astrophysical environments}

-In this section, we briefly introduce ALP-photon oscillation effect.
-The effects of the EBL attenuation and the astrophysical magnetic field are also briefly described.
-In this study, we focus on the impact of the magnetic field in the HG and consider three models.
+In this section, we briefly outline the ALP-photon oscillation effect in astrophysical magnetic fields.
+We then introduce three HG magnetic field models for GRB 221009A.
+Finally, we provide a brief overview of the effects of the galactic magnetic field and EBL attenuation.

-The oscillating photon-ALP system can be described by the density matrix $\rho \equiv \Psi \otimes \Psi^\dagger$ with $\Psi = (A_1, A_2, a)^T$, where $a$ represent the ALP, and $A_1$ and $A_2$ represent the two linear photon polarization amplitudes.
-For a homogeneous magnetic field, the density matrix obeys the von Neumann-like commutator equation as
+The state of the photon together with ALP in propagation can be described by the polarization density matrix, denoted as $\rho \equiv \Psi \otimes \Psi^\dagger$, where $\Psi = (A_1, A_2, a)^T$.
+Here, $a$ represents the ALP, and $A_1$ and $A_2$ represent the two photon transverse polarization amplitude along the directions of $\boldsymbol{x_1}$ and $\boldsymbol{x_2}$, respectively.
+When the ALP-photon beam propagates along the $\boldsymbol{x_3}$ direction in a homogeneous magnetic field, the density matrix follows a von Neumann-like commutator equation:

-where $\mathcal{M}_0$ is the mixing matrix including the effects of the environment, and the interaction between the photons and ALPs.
-The detailed expression and solution of this equation can be found in the literature, e.g.~\cite{DeAngelis:2011id,Galanti:2018nvl,Davies:2020uxn}.
+where $\mathcal{M}_0$ is the mixing matrix that encompasses the effects of the environment and the interaction between photons and ALPs.
+Detailed expressions and solutions for this equation can be found in the literature, such as Ref. ~\cite{DeAngelis:2011id, Galanti:2018nvl, Davies:2020uxn}.

-There are different astrophysical magnetic fields resulting in ALP-photon oscillation along the line of sight.
-We can divide the path of the photons into numerous small regions, where each region exhibits a homogeneous magnetic field.
-The overall survival probability of the photons can be described as:
+Astrophysical magnetic fields are present along the line of sight.
+The path of photons traveling from the source to Earth can be divided into numerous segments, with the magnetic field considered constant within each segment.
+By solving Eq. \ref{equ:von Neumannn-like}, the final survival probability of the photons can be expressed as